Jake Burger Player Props: White Sox vs. Guardians

 Guardians Pitching Rankings

-- The Guardians have a 3.85 team ERA that ranks eighth across all MLB pitching staffs.
+- The 7.6 strikeouts per nine innings put together by the Guardians pitching staff ranks 29th in the league.

-- Guardians pitchers combine to give up 49 home runs (one per game), the 10th-fewest in the league.
+- The Guardians have the ninth-ranked team ERA among all league pitching staffs (3.83).

-- Allen makes the start for the Guardians, his sixth of the season.
-He is 1-1 with a 3.04 ERA and 29 strikeouts in 26 2/3 innings pitched.
+- The Guardians give up the ninth-fewest home runs in baseball (50 total, one per game).

-- The lefty last appeared on Thursday against the Chicago White Sox, when he went 5 2/3 innings, allowing one earned run while giving up seven hits.
+- Quantrill (2-2) takes the mound for the Guardians in his 10th start of the season.
+He's put together a 4.06 ERA in 51 2/3 innings pitched, with 29 strikeouts.

-- The 24-year-old has put together a 3.04 ERA and 9.8 strikeouts per nine innings in five games this season, while allowing a batting average of .282 to his opponents.
+- The right-hander last appeared on Friday against the New York Mets, when he tossed 5 2/3 innings, allowing three earned runs while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.